ChandanChainani/user-movie-rating-api/README.md

 db.auth("mongoadmin", "secret")
 ```

-# Steps to build and Run Test App
+# Steps to build and Run App Locally
 Before starting the service make sure
 mongo is running and setup is complete if not follow [Mongo Setup](#mongo-setup)